Using Jacques Herbin Blotter Paper

 Herbin Rocking Blotter taken apart in 3 pieces

-Blotters are something that have been around for a really long time, and were a common tool for anyone writing, say, 150 years ago.
-But in today's world where most hand writing is done with ballpoint and rollerball pens, the concept of waiting for liquid ink to dry on a page is a foreign concept to new fountain pen users.
+Blotters have been around for a long time, and were a common tool for anyone writing, say, 150 years ago.
+But in today's world, where most handwriting is done with ballpoint and rollerball pens, the concept of waiting for liquid ink to dry on a page is a foreign concept to new fountain pen users.

 If you don't have a blotter, no big deal.
 Just allow some extra time for your ink to dry on the page and you'll be all set.
 But if you're writing something thoughtful and you don't want to break the flow of your writing, a blotter can help you to stay 'in the zone' and keep you going without having to wait for your ink to dry.

-It comes in both pink and white sheets, but there's no difference between the two other than color.
+The Jacques Herbin blotting paper is of nice quality.
+We offer 2 varieties; pink and white sheets, but there's no difference between the two other than color.
 Both colors are available in full sheets (7.5"x4.75") in packs of 10.
-These sheets can be cut down into 4 strips to fit the Herbin Rocking Blotter, giving you 40 sheets for your blotter.
-The pink ones are available in a pack of 10 pre-cut sheets to fit the Herbin rocking blotter (the same thing that comes already on the blotter), they're more expensive this way, but convenient.
+These sheets can be cut down into 4 strips to fit the Jacques Herbin Rocking Blotter, giving you 40 sheets for your blotter.
+The pink ones are also available in a pack of 10 pre-cut sheets to fit the Herbin rocking blotter (the same thing that comes already on the blotter); they're more expensive, but also more convenient.

 Herbin Rocking Blotter and blotting paper